Latest Indonesia News

 Environment

-EARTH WIRE -- UNESCO mission to evaluate Ciletuh Geopark by April 2017
+EARTH WIRE -- Conservation agency estimates only 17 Sumatran tigers left in Bengkulu forest

-EARTH WIRE -- TNI wary of forest and land fires in Riau province
+EARTH WIRE -- President Jokowi calls for increased vigil against forest fires

-EARTH WIRE -- Bonn Challenge to discuss water channels in plantation areas
+EARTH WIRE -- President Jokowi urges revocation of companies triggering forest fires

 Science/Tech